Barracuda Networks: Security Issue

 In January 2013, a backdoor was discovered: "A variety of firewall, VPN, and spam filtering gear sold by Barracuda Networks contains undocumented backdoor accounts that allow people to remotely log in and access sensitive information, researchers with an Austrian security firm have warned."
 The backdoor was then secured shortly after the announcement.

 IP reputation and Emailreg.org

-On April 13, 2009, Emailreg.org published a notice clarifying that it is a whitelist of domains that had no impact on Barracuda Blog Lists.
-April 10, 2010 a blog entry appeared alleging that Barracuda Networks SPAM blocking deliberately targets non-spamming IP addresses and tries to get them to sign up for an email whitelisting service "emailreg.org".
+On April 13, 2009, Emailreg.org published a notice clarifying that it is an allowlist of domains that have no impact on Barracuda Blog Lists.
+April 10, 2010, a blog entry appeared alleging that Barracuda Networks SPAM blocking deliberately targets non-spamming IP addresses and tries to get them to sign up for an email whitelisting service "emailreg.org".
 In 2019 Emailreg.org announced that it was no longer accepting new customers but would continue services for existing customers until further notice.
 Emailreg.org discontinued services shortly thereafter and is no longer in operation.
-As of May 2, 2020 the same warning appears for some IP addresses.
+As of May 2, 2020, the same warning appears for some IP addresses.